Semiconductor Quartz Glass for the Fab Environment

 Flanges, Endcaps & Liners

-Select a process module to explore which quartz components are involved and why quartz glass is the material of choice for that specific environment.
+Select a process module below.
+Each tab explains which quartz components are involved and why semiconductor quartz glass is the right material for that step.

 Diffusion Furnaces & Tube Furnaces

-FGQuartz diffusion tubes are produced in diameter ranges compatible with 150 mm, 200 mm, and 300 mm wafer batches.
-Matching endcap and flange hardware is supplied from the same quartz grade to ensure thermally compatible behaviour during furnace cycling.
+FGQuartz diffusion tubes are available for 150 mm, 200 mm, and 300 mm wafer batches.
+Matching endcap and flange hardware ships in the same quartz grade.
+This ensures compatible thermal behaviour during furnace cycling.

 Chemical Vapour Deposition Furnaces